-How are the different types of additional need and disability provided for at Dixons Trinity Academy?
-How are young people with additional needs taught?
+How are the different types of additional need and disability provided for at Dixons Trinity?

 The needs of all students at the Dixons Trinity Academy are met through well designed whole school systems and high quality teaching.
 Flexibility, timely intervention and targeted, data-led differentiation are key to the success of all students and we understand that some children will need additional and / or different in order to achieve equal quality of education and experience.